Skip to content

 Czech Republic

 Engulfing one of the region’s most popular destinations, Prague, the Czech Republic is an East Central European nation.
-The country was once joined by Slovakia and under the reign of the Soviet Union.
+The country was once part of Slovakia and was under the Soviet Union.

-The capital city of the Czech Republic, Prague, provides its visitors with much to admire.
-It has amazing sights for the sightseer, cute attractions for romantic couples, alcohol for beer connoisseurs, shopping centres for shopaholics, and much more.
+The capital city of the Czech Republic, Prague, offers visitors much to admire.
+It offers amazing sights for sightseers, cute attractions for romantic couples, beer for beer connoisseurs, shopping centres for shopaholics, and much more.

 However, the Czech Republic is a lot more than Prague.
 Attractions outside Prague include castles, medieval towns, and spa centres.
-The Czech Republic World Heritage sites showcase the best of the Czech Republic’s heritage.
+The Czech Republic’s World Heritage sites showcase its best heritage.

 No matter which region of the Czech Republic you visit, Czech culture provides plenty of opportunities to celebrate throughout the year.
 You will be able to see through Czech souvenirs how much pride the people take in their traditions.